Polyvinyl Chloride

 PVC Products from Kent Elastomer

 KEP’s flexible PVC tubing products follow stringent quality standards, making them a top choice in several industries.
-Choose from a range of PVC compounds for our flexible PVC tubing, including FDA Food Grade compliant, USP Class IV compliant, BPA free, and DEHP and phthalate free compounds choices.
+Choose from a range of PVC compounds for our flexible PVC tubing, including FDA Food Grade compliant, USP Class IV compliant, BPA free and DEHP and phthalate free compound choices.

 Talk with KEP